Pricing meal plans is one of those deceptively simple business questions that can eat up an entire afternoon.

 2. A La Carte (One-Off Plans)

-This model involves selling a single, specific meal plan (e.g., a “7-Day Gut Health Reset”).
+This model involves selling a single, specific meal plan, such as a 7-day starter plan or a condition-focused meal plan template.

 3. Comprehensive Packages & Subscriptions (Recommended)

-Bundle the meal plan with your consultation, follow-up calls, and ongoing chat support.
+Bundle the meal plan with consultation, food journal review, follow-up calls, and ongoing secure messaging with clients.

 How Software Changes Your Pricing